Leadership

 What I bring reliably

-Building clarity in ambiguous situations — mapping what success looks like before anyone touches the tools
+Building clarity in ambiguous situations and mapping what success looks like before anyone touches the tools

-Cross-functional alignment without needing to win the room — I find consensus by finding the shared problem and a universally beneficial solution
+Cross-functional alignment: I find consensus by finding the shared problem and a universally beneficial solution

-Teaching and developing people — formally and informally for over a decade
+Teaching and developing people, both formally and informally, for over a decade

 I include this section because anyone who only talks about their strengths is either not paying attention or not being straight with you.